yining1023/styleTransfer_spell/README.md

 python -c "import tensorflow as tf;"
 ```

+<b>If you have trouble installing tensorflow on your local computer, you can also use Spell to convert the model.</b> You can skip the rest of the Step 4, can go to [step 4.2](#step4-2)

 <b>Put the checkpoint files we downloaded from spell into the current directory</b>(Plz don't forget this step :))
 ```
 python scripts/dump_checkpoint_vars.py --output_dir=src/ckpts/YOUR_FOLDER_NAME --checkpoint_file=./YOUR_FOLDER_NAME/fns.ckpt